 Dakota Access Pipeline Foes: We Aren't Done Fighting Yet

-Opponents who spent months resisting the Dakota Access Pipeline were disheartened by President Trump's decision Tuesday to "expedite" construction on the controversial project.
+Opponents who spent months resisting the Dakota Access Pipeline were disheartened by President Trump's decision Tuesday to "expedite" construction of the controversial project.
 Dave Archambault, the chairman of the Standing Rock Indian Reservation, called the move "reckless and politically motivated."
 Jamil Dakwar of the American Civil Liberties Union said it was "a slap in the face to Native Americans."
 Earthjustice, the law firm that represents the Standing Rock Sioux Tribe, described it as "legally questionable at best" and vowed to take the Trump administration to court.

 But as much as Trump's move has been criticized, opponents of the pipeline say it wasn't a surprise.